Top Notch Schools

-Fargo Moorhead’s business, education and community leaders recognize the critical role of science, technology, engineering and mathematics (STEM) education in today’s world.
-Preparing our citizens to excel in the STEM disciplines and to be able to work as a team, be creative and think critically guarantees a pipeline of successful and talented individuals securing their prosperity long term no matter what they decide to do.
+Fargo Moorhead’s business, education and community leaders recognize the critical role of project-based learning today’s world.
+Preparing our students by challenging them to solve problems with creativity, communication, critical thinking and collaboration guarantees a pipeline of successful and talented individuals securing their prosperity long term no matter what they decide to do.

 As a community our goals are to:

-- Increase student and parent awareness of the importance of STEM education, project-based learning and the four C’s (communication, collaboration, critical thinking and creativity)
+- Increase student and parent awareness of the importance of project-based learning and the four C’s (communication, collaboration, critical thinking and creativity)

 - Develop funding sources for education initiatives.